 In other cases, a housing development will be visited to learn whether veterans are having trouble meeting their VA loan payments.
 If the veterans are having trouble, these individuals offer each veteran a small amount of cash for the equity in the property, plus the privilege of buying another home in a lower cost neighborhood on a land sales contract.
 The veteran agrees to give possession in 60 days and "signs on the dotted line," not knowing that he or she is signing a deed to the property.
 When the 60 days are up, the veteran is told that no houses are available in the lower cost development.
 The veteran is then put out of the home.

 A third method is used in States where there is a long foreclosure or mortgage redemption period.
 A veteran, falling behind in home loan payments, is offered a small sum of cash for a "quit claim" deed to the property with a promise that all back payments will be made up.
 The veteran moves out believing that the loan will be brought up to date.
 Instead, the individual holding the quit claim deed rents the house without making up back payments.
-Most of the money received as rent is profit until foreclosure is final, and the veteran, not knowing what has happened, may still owe the lender, and quite possibly, the U.S. Government if VA pays a claim on the loan.
+Most of the money received as rent is profit until foreclosure is final, and the veteran, not knowing what has happened, may still owe the servicer, and quite possibly, the U.S. Government if VA pays a claim on the loan.

 Many types of these shady deals are used in different parts of the country, depending on how these individuals can misuse State and local laws.
 Although these practices may be legal, they are considered unethical by most mortgage lenders and real estate brokers.